rdfostrich/article-jws2018-ostrich/content/motivation.md

 {:#problem-statement}

-In [previous work](cite:cites tpfarchives), we discussed the requirements for enabling queries over RDF archives using the TPF framework for VM, DM and VQ queries.
+In [previous work](cite:cites tpfarchives), we discussed the requirements for enabling queries over RDF archives using the TPF framework for VM, DM and VQ queries, with the aim of reaching low-cost RDF archive publication.
+These requirements are the following:
 <ol>
     <li>An extension of the TPF interface for versioning query types.</li>
     <li>A storage solution supporting the query atoms.</li>
     <li>A TPF client that is able to consume the TPF interface extension.</li>
 </ol>
-The first task was handled through the introducing of [VTPF](cite:cites vtpf), which is a TPF interface feature for enabling queryable access to RDF archives through VM, DM and VQ triple pattern queries.
+The first task was handled through the introduction of [VTPF](cite:cites vtpf), which is a TPF interface feature for enabling queryable access to RDF archives through VM, DM and VQ triple pattern queries.
-The third task is already partially solved by VTPF, as it is designed in such a way that each version of the dataset is exposed through a separate virtual TPF interface, which allows clients to target each version as a separate datasource.
+The third task is already partially solved by VTPF, as it is designed in such a way that each version of the dataset is exposed through a separate virtual TPF interface, which allows existing TPF clients to target each version as a separate datasource.

-In this work, we focus on the second task, storing and querying VM, DM and VQ.
+In this work, we focus on the second task, storing and evaluating VM, DM and VQ queries.
+As the publication cost for these archives must be as low as possible, we focus on lowering query evaluation times by processing and storing more data during ingestion time.
+That is because this processing then happens only once per version, instead of every time during lookup.
 Additionally, as the TPF interface returns triple pattern query results in pages, query results within our store should also be pageable.
 This can be achieved by considering the query results as a pull-based stream that can be started at any given offset, and limited when sufficient elements have been consumed.